mui/mui-x/docs/data/date-pickers/rfc-picker.md

 </Popover.Popup>;
 ```

-The toolbar can also be used to switch between views thanks to the `<Picker.SetView />` component:
+The toolbar can also be used to switch between sections thanks to the `<Picker.SetActiveSection />` component:

 ```tsx
 import { Popover } from '@base-ui-components/react/popover';